cybersader/awesome-cybersader/📁 05 - Learning, Notes/⬇️ Notes Drop/Rabbit OS & R1/Rabbit OS & R1.md

 ![](https://www.youtube.com/watch?v=RDTXzrEMEQQ&t=2502s)

+> [!tldr] I'm addicted to screen too much.
+This would replace that for parts of my day as an assistant one and integrate with services without APIs.
+I like the vision.
+If they refactor a bit and go hard on the LAM stuff, I'm down.

 - I'm really excited about this 😄
 - I've always thought that with the internet and everything connected, the next step to making applications more connected is creating a system that can fuzzily interface between apps.
 Rabbit OS and the R1 attempt to solve this problem with a LAM (large action model)